Oxford Quantum Circuits

 - 2025: Sir Jeremy Fleming (former GCHQ Director) appointed to board

-- 2026: First quantum computer deployed in New York City
+- 2026: Quantum computer deployed in New York City (Wall Street expansion)

 Technology Approach